Navid200/xDrip/docs/Report.md

 ---
-title: "Generating Reports in xDrip"
+title: "xDrip Reports"
-description: "Learn how to create detailed reports in xDrip for your endocrinologist, including statistical graphs and treatment data."
+description: "Guide to generating and interpreting reports in xDrip.
+Track glucose trends, analyze statistics, and find help and documentation for using reports."
 ---

 # Report